AdmiralGT/crystal_maze/README.md

 In order to play Who's on First, a config file named 'whosonfirst.yaml' must be provided in the config directory.
 This must container the following config

 1. `slack_url` - The slack webhook URL to send the picture of the button to press.
-1. `scores` - A list of numbers which act as a scoreboard.
+1. `scores` - A list of dictionaries which act as a scoreboard.
 Must be provided in ascending order.
+Each entry may contain
+	1. `score` - Mandatory, the score for this position
+	1. `urls` - Optional, a list of urls for the picture of the score (recommended that this looks like a button)
 1. `buttons` - A list of buttons to display to the user.
 Each button can have the following config
-2. `colour` - The colour of the button
+	1. `colour` - The colour of the button
-2. `text_colour` - The colour of the text that appears on the button
+	1. `text_colour` - The colour of the text that appears on the button
-2. `url` - A URL that is a picture of the button
+	1. `url` - A URL that is a picture of the button
-2. `text` - A list of text to display on the button.
+	1. `text` - A list of text to display on the button.
 Each list item is on a new line
-2. `text_size` - An optional value, the text size in pixels to draw the text, default is 16.
+	1. `text_size` - An optional value, the text size in pixels to draw the text, default is 16.

 Additionally, the following configuration options can be provided